turbot/steampipe-plugin-github/docs/tables/github_organization_collaborator.md

 **Important Notes**
 - You must specify the `organization` column in the `where` or `join` clause to query the table.
+- To query this table using Fine-grained access tokens, the following permissions are required(The Fine-Grained access token should be created in Organization level):
+  - **"Contents" repository permission (read)** – Required to access the all columns.

 ## Examples